Self sabotaging relationships

-Therefore, whenever he feels like he is becoming too vulnerable, he tries to keep you at arm’s length in order to make a possible breakup hurt less.
+Therefore, whenever a man feels like he is becoming too vulnerable, he tries to keep you at arm’s length in order to make a possible breakup hurt less.
 Through that behavior he ends up causing you to feel unloved or unwanted and unconsciously manifesting a breakup.

 Cheating is a very painful way to self-sabotage a relationship.
 A man that cheats on a woman he loves and cherishes is undermining her trust and throwing a grenade into the relationship.